 While Trinity has one of the most successful and well attended weekly organ recital series in the country, hosting 35 recitalists per year from around the world, (Fridays at 12:15 p.m., Sept. through June) the primary purpose of the organ is to support worship.
 Indeed, of all the elements of Trinity’s inspiring building, the organ fills an essential and unique role of supporting and encouraging congregational singing and participation in our worship life.
 With 113 ranks totaling over 7,000 pipes, this is Boston’s second-largest organ and remains Boston’s most oft-heard pipe organ.

 The Trinity Organ is, in fact, comprised of two organs:

-The Gallery organ (aka “Nave organ,” in the west gallery, built by the renowned Ernest M. Skinner in 1926, though since altered tonally, and more recently cleaned and refurbished), serves as the main instrument to support congregational singing.
+The Nave Organ (located at the rear of the church in the west gallery, built by the renowned Ernest M. Skinner in 1926, and tonally restored in 2019) serves as the main instrument to support congregational singing and solo organ repertoire.
 Together, these instruments are used in a variety of ways in worship and for recitals.
 Organists play both the Chancel and Nave organs from a single console located in the chancel.